derykmakgill/511/index.md

 ## Support

-If the content here is valuable to you, consider supporting it in Bitcoin.
+If the content here is valuable to you, consider [supporting](/support) it in Bitcoin.

-BCH: bitcoincash:qpz6g6f9xqx8ja7s2hn623lprpqmd4arncwz7ftfg0

-BSV: $makgill or makgill@moneybutton.com.

-BTC: 17MEahERxZH6pwWy4z7wWBZvH4rRnv3F7i

 ---